SteveR-Ncl/CodeQuality/README.md

-# CodeQuality
+# CodeQuality - moved to Gitlab
-Code quality

-Some snippets of code to illustrate code quality issues and static analysis.

-Use with a static analyser such as PMD.
+These files now available (internally to Newcastle) at https://gitlab.ncl.ac.uk/nsr8/code-quality-samples